parthematics/pezblog/README.md

 ![image](https://github.com/parthematics/pezblog/assets/35244805/15ed56d3-bf9f-43c6-a1ec-2aec8e94c251)

 ### Sharing an entry
 Thought one of your journal entries was worthy of sharing with the world?
 Press the "share" button in the bottom right of each entry to copy a unique link to **that entry only** and make it publicly viewable.
-You completely choose which entries to keep private!
+Users can only share **their own entries** (obviously), and they completely choose which entries to keep private!

   * #### Personal journal entry view:
 ![image](https://github.com/parthematics/pezblog/assets/35244805/3797ade5-35e0-4256-bcb2-04a19879e1e1)